nx-lr/protea/readme.md

 #### Syntax

-3nity is a curly-brace language similar to JavaScript, Rust, Scala and Kotlin, which means that code blocks and closures are delimited using curly brackets.
+3nity is a curly brace language similar to JavaScript, Rust and Kotlin, which means that code blocks are delimited mostly using curly brackets.

 Semicolons are completely optional though they can be used to terminate multiple statements on the same line.
-This makes it easier to
+The same rules apply to commas in collection literals.

+Check the samples above, and you can see how sparse they are.

 #### Comments